All Episodes

 Absolutely absurd.

-Lucy Connelly threat to the peace.
+Lucy Connie, threat to the peace.

 Yeah, Peter Lynch, a threat to the police.

-61-year-old grandfather who sadly then took his own life in prison because he couldn't cope with it.
+61-year-old grandfather, who sadly then took his own life in prison because he couldn't cope with it.

 The whole system needs rewiring.